Login

 LEARNING OUTCOMES:

-The teaching aims at providing students with the basic notions in the field of strategic and entrepreneurial behavior, with a focus on both individual entrepreneurship and corporate entrepreneurship.
-More specifically, the teaching activities will deepen the theoretical and practical issues that affect decision processes in the entrepreneurial context, the organizational challenges related to the management of entrepreneurial idea, and the specific practices that should be arranged to effectively manage human resources in entrepreneurial ventures.
-Lastly, yet importantly, attention will be paid to the criteria that should inspire the crafting of effective business plans to formalize and implement entrepreneurial ideas.
+The course aims at providing the essential notions in the field of strategic and entrepreneurial behavior, with a focus on individual entrepreneurship and corporate entrepreneurship.
+More specifically, the teaching activities will deepen the theoretical and practical issues that affect decision processes in the entrepreneurial context, the organizational challenges related to the management of an entrepreneurial idea, and the specific practices that should be arranged to effectively manage human resources in entrepreneurial ventures.
+Lastly, yet importantly, attention will be paid to the criteria that inspire the crafting of an effective business plan to formalize and implement entrepreneurial ideas.

 KNOWLEDGE AND UNDERSTANDING:

-The students will develop a greater awareness of the strategic, organizational, and management challenges that are met in the entrepreneurial arena.
-The main areas of focus will include: 1) the "spot" and the "identification" of entrepreneurial opportunities; 2) the assessment of feasibility and desirability of entrepreneurial opportunities; 3) the arrangement of the strategic and management solutions to exploit entrepreneurial opportunities and to make them profitable.
+The students will develop awareness of the strategic, organizational, and management challenges that are met in the entrepreneurial arena.
+The main areas of focus will include: 1) "Spotting" and the "identifying" the entrepreneurial opportunities; 2) "assessing" the feasibility and desirability of entrepreneurial opportunities; 3) "arranging" the strategic and management solutions to exploit entrepreneurial opportunities and make them profitable.

 APPLYING KNOWLEDGE AND UNDERSTANDING:

-The students will be continuously encouraged to factually apply the theoretical concepts and tools that are discussed during class activities.
-Case studies and case experiences, the in-depth discussion of success experiences, and role-playing activities will allow to critically understand the factors that are able to affect decision processes in the entrepreneurial context and to acknowledge the determinants of entrepreneurial success.
+The students will be continuously encouraged to apply the theoretical concepts and tools that are discussed during class activities.
+Case studies and case experiences, in-depth discussion of virtuous experiences and failures, and role-playing will allow to critically understand the factors that are able to affect decision processes in the entrepreneurial context and acknowledge the determinants of entrepreneurial success.

 MAKING JUDGEMENTS:

-The students will gain a relevant autonomy in making judgement and evaluations related to the consistency and the feasibility of entrepreneurial opportunities.
-Due to the application of the theoretical and practical tools discussed during class activities, students will be able to gauge the pros and cons of the strategic, organizational and management options that are available to entrepreneurs to exploit their entrepreneurial idea.
+The students will gain autonomy in making judgement and evaluations related to the consistency and the feasibility of entrepreneurial opportunities.
+Due to the application of the theoretical and practical tools discussed during class activities, students will be able to gauge the pros and cons of the strategic, organizational and management options that are available to entrepreneurs, paving the way for the exploitation of entrepreneurial opportunities.

 COMMUNICATION SKILLS:

-The students will improve their communication skills, acquiring the jargon that is usually used in the entrepreneurial context.
-The communication skills of students will be stimulated through the discussion of project works that will be developed by teams of students during the class activities.
+The students will improve their communication skills, acquiring the jargon that is used in the entrepreneurial context.
+The communication skills of students will be stimulated through the discussion of project works that will be developed by teams of students during the teaching activities.

 LEARNING SKILLS: